Dieg0Lir4/Implementation-of-Computational-Methods/README.md

-Therefore, this solution is efficient if the number of move() facts defined and the length of the input string is small.
+Therefore, this solution is efficient because the number of move() facts defined is small and the the average length of the input string is small.